Workshops & Courses

 On this workshop Janie will bring along a few items and set them up in the centre of the table so you can all draw the same subject but from different angles.
 This is an interesting approach to still life and produces a whole host of different pictures.
 The likely subjects will be some fruit in a bowl or on a plate, possibly sitting on a piece of cloth and maybe with another compatible item.
 The items will be fairly simple shapes so the drawing can be done quickly, leaving enough time to complete the piece within the three days.

 These beautiful insects are delightful to capture on paper using coloured pencils.
 Working from a photograph you will be shown how to choose the right colours and then use the right methods to create the beauty and texture of your chosen butterfly.
 Bring a picture of your own if you want but some will be provided.

 Using coloured pencils this course is for students who wish to draw a portrait from a photograph.
 It could be a grandchild, a partner, or just a face you find interesting and inspiring.
 Janie will show you how to copy your photo and colour it to bring it to life on your paper.
 She will show you how to create skin tones of all shades, how to make eyes sparkle and how to tackle drawing hair.
 She will also show you how to achieve fine details like eyebrows, eyelashes and blemishes.
 Your subject can be old or young – as long as you find it interesting.
 Bring a good quality photograph and ensure your subject is large enough for you to see all the details.
 An A4 size or larger is best.
 Crop your photo if necessary as you don’t want to waste the paper with loads of background.

-A one-day workshop to learn how to tackle drawing furry or hairy animals to make them look realistic.
-Using coloured pencils Janie will show you how to make eyes look bright and fur or hair to look amazingly real and touchable.
+If you prefer to learn how to tackle drawing furry or hairy creatures to make them look realistic then Janie will also be showing students how to make eyes look bright and fur or hair to look amazingly real and touchable.

 16th – 18th Cambridge University Botanic Gardens